Twisted superfluids in moving frame: Abstract

 \section{Abstract}

-{Helical waveguide filled by superfluid is shown to transform the linear displacements of reference frame $\vec V$ into rotations of atomic ensemble and vise versa rotations of reference frame $\vec \Omega_{\oplus}$ are the cause of linear displacements of ensemble.
-In mean-field Gross-Pitaevskii equation with a weakly modulated gravitation the exact solutions for macroscopic wavefunction $\Psi$ demonstrate the emergence of $redshift$ phase factor being proportional to the population of condensate $N_a$.}
+{Helical waveguide filled by superfluid is shown to transform rotations of the reference frame $\vec \Omega_{\oplus}$ into linear displacements of the atomic ensemble and vise versa the linear displacements of the reference frame $\vec V$ initialize rotations $\vec \Omega_{\oplus}$ of ensemble.
+In the mean-field Gross-Pitaevskii equation with a weakly modulated gravitation potential the exact solutions for macroscopic wavefunction $\Psi$ demonstrate the emergence of $redshift$ phase factor.
+For helical waveguides formed by phase-conjugated optical vortices with high angular momentum $L_z=\pm \ell \hbar \sim \pm \hbar \cdot 10^{3 \div 4}$ one may expect the significant improvement of the phase-sensitivity $\delta \phi$ by factor containing $2 \ell$ compared to the conventional nonsingular matter-wave interferometry.}

 {Keywords: Superfluids, vortices, angular momentum, conservation laws, reference frames.}